flmorg/cleanuperr/README.md

      - It will be removed from the *arr's queue and blocked.
      - It will be deleted from the download client.
      - A new search will be triggered for the *arr item.
+3. **Download cleaner** will:
+   - Run every hour (or configured cron).
+   - Automatically clean up downloads that have been seeding for a certain amount of time.

 # Setup